Ethical Tea Sourcing, Carbon Offsetting & Packaging

 In an effort to reduce our carbon footprint, not only are we using plastic packaging, but we plant one tree for every Tea Bundle sold.

 We are now in the process of measuring our entire carbon footprint, mitigating where we can, and offsetting beyond our impact in an effort to become a fully carbon positive business.
-And we believe the first carbon positive tea shop in the world!
+And the first carbon positive tea shop in the world!

 While we use plastic packaging, we also try to reduce our use of it (and any packaging) as much as possible.
 This is one of many reasons we only sell loose-leaf tea, not a teabag in sight.
 Loose-leaf tea allows you to make larger purchases and also avoids the wasteful scourge of individually wrapped teabags that have unfortunately become so trendy.